sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 </response>
 ```

 Retrieves transaction history of a customer which includes the following information.
 Transaction type, gross transaction amount, transaction date, points issued, points redeemed, coupons redeemed and so on.

-You can filter the results for better understanding and sort the information in ascending or descending order.
+By default, it shows up to 10 results and shows results based on the `limit` passed.

+* There is no upper limit for number of transactions.
+* There is no duration based limit.

 <aside class="notice">You cannot retrieve individual line-item level details of a transaction.</aside>